libregis/GST101/docs/Lab1.md

 2. Look at the file tree in the Browser Panel.
 Click the arrow to the left of the ``C:`` drive.
 You will now see all of the subfolders directly under the ``C:\`` folder.

-3. Expand the ``GST101\Lab2_data`` folder where you stored your data in the File Tree by clicking the arrows to the left of each folder.
+3. Expand the `GST101_Data\Lab1_data` folder where you stored your data in the File Tree by clicking the arrows to the left of each folder.
 You will now see the contents of the Data folder for the lab (shown in figure below).

     ![Lab Data in QGIS Browser](figures/Lab2/Lab_Data_in_QGIS_Browser.png "Lab Data in QGIS Browser")

 4. Take a moment to read the names of the files.
 There are two folders and several files listed with different icons.
 The ![Vector Icon ](figures/Lab2/Vector_Icon.png "Vector Icon") icon indicates that the dataset is a vector layer.
 This icon ![Raster Icon ](figures/Lab2/Raster_Icon.png "Raster Icon") is used to represent raster data but is also used for other files such as the XML files you see here.

 5. Look at the Browser panel.
 Note that there is a Favourites item.
 Identify folders or locations as being Favourites in order for them to appear here.
    Data is often stored deep inside a series of folders.
 It is often tedious and time consuming to navigate deep inside the folders to gain access to the data.
    Favourites provide a way to create a shortcut directly to any folder so that you have one-click access to any folder.
    Let's create a favorite to our lab folder for practice.

-6. Navigate to the lab data folder in the Browser panel.
-Right-click on it and choose Add as a Favourite (see figure below). *Note:* Currently this functionality is reserved only for the Browser tab in QGIS Desktop.
-However, once it is set it will show up as a Favourite in QGIS Browser as well.
+6. Navigate to the ``GST101\Lab1_data`` folder in the browser panel.
+Right-click on it and choose Add as a Favourite (see figure below).
+   Once set, ``GST101\Lab1_data`` folder will show up under Favourite.

     ![Add as a Favourite](figures/Lab2/qgis_add_faviourities.png "Add as a Favourite")

-7. Now expand Favourites and you will see your lab folder listed there.
+7. Now expand Favourites and you will see your ``GST101\Lab1_data`` folder listed there.
 You can remove a favourite anytime by right-clicking on it and choosing Remove favourite.
-8. Expand the lab folder under Favourites to expose the contents.
+8. Expand the ``GST101\Lab1_data`` folder under Favourites to expose the contents.
 Select SDOT_StateRoutes.shp and drag it onto the map.
 This is a quick way to add data to your map.

 ## Task 2 - Become familiar with geospatial data models